koengr/QCforBusiness/backups/_essentials/timelines.md

 *also* need to reduce the likelihood of errors.

 We should take a moment to appreciate the enormous challenge ahead of us.
-It took decades of engineering to minimize errors to about one in a thousand.
+It took decades of engineering to minimise errors to about one in a thousand.
 Now, we should bring this rate down to one in *billions.*
 That’s a huge gap that likely cannot be covered by hardware improvements alone – even a breakthrough that reduces errors by 100x wouldn’t cut it.

-[^18]: Technically, quantum gates are continuous operations, so numbers
+[^21]: Technically, quantum gates are continuous operations, so numbers
     like fidelity are defined slightly differently.
 Still, the picture of discrete bit flips is not too much off and will lead to the same conclusions, so I prefer this more accessible explanation.